- Do I need to make an appointment with the Physics Director of Undergraduate Studies to get transfer credit?

 I'm an engineering student.
 Can I get credit for 151L/152L instead of 141L/142L?

-Yes, in general.
+Yes, usually.
 Please indicate on the transfer credit form that you want credit for 151L/152L.

 What do I do if I can't find materials online?